 NOTE: In the credentials, "mdb" refers to the active MySQL database and "node-gql" refers to the NodeJS GraphQL API, which requires access to the SL1 API.
-The file that is named "user" refers to the username, and "key" refers to the password.
+The file that is named "user" refers to the user name, and "key" refers to the password.

-4. Using the vi editor (or another text editor), edit the creds-mdb/key or creds-node-gql/key values as necessary and enter the correct password.

-TIP: The file must not include a trailing newline (\n) character at its end.
+- 4. Using the vi editor (or another text editor), edit the creds-mdb/key or creds-node-gql/key values as necessary, and enter the correct password. - TIP: The file must not include a trailing newline (\n) character at its end.
 For example, if editing in vim, be sure to use both :set binary and :set noeol before editing; otherwise, the pipeline containers will fail to read the password.
-This can be done at any later time as well, if passwords change or if it was forgotten at deployment.
+This can be done at a later time as well, if passwords change or if the password was forgotten after deployment.